Self Love & Body Image Struggles July 31 2018, 3 Comments

 Self talk is huge.
 Even if you don’t voice it outloud, your subconscious will pick up on it & it becomes real.
 I never voiced it, but you could tell that depression was manifesting deep within me by how much weight I would continue to gain over my teenage years.
 Hiding under baggy clothes and dressing like a tom boy to cover up.
 Using food as my crutch, my addiction to making myself feel better, when in fact, it was really killing me from within.

 One day something clicked in me and I was sick and tired of being the “fat” kid, getting picked on & teased, feeling like I didn’t fit in or couldn’t do the same things other kids did because of my weight.
 This time it was different, this time “I wanted it”.
 I wasn’t doing it because I was forced to, or because I had to, I was doing this for me and only me.
 I wanted to not only feel better, but I wanted to look better, for me.
 At the time, the Atkins diet was the craze and my Grandma had tried it, so she leant me the book to read so I could follow the diet.
 I did just that and lost 65+lbs and have kept it off to this day.
-I’ve had my ups and downs since then, gained some weight, lost it, gained it back, lost it again.
+I’ve had my ups and downs since then, gained some weight, lost it, gained a little, lost it again.
 You know, the typical yo-yo dieters mentality, which I could elaborate on later.

-In hindsight, that was FUCKED up!!
+In hindsight, that was fucked up!!
 Who puts a 9/10 year old on a diet when that is a crucial point of a child’s growing & learning stages of life?
 A point in life where they need nourishment, support, guidance.
 What signals does that send to the child?
 It made me feel like I wasn’t good enough, like my family didn’t love me as I was, unless I was skinny, or like everyone else.

 At first, when I took this picture (see below), I started to pick myself apart like usual.
 “Your waist could be tighter, your arms and legs could be more defined & less jiggly, look at all that cellulite on your ass & thighs, you haven’t been this thick in quite some time, you’re 10lbs heavier than your norm.
 As much as you workout & as good as you eat, you should be shredded or look like the models on a Fitness cover.”
 Really?!?
 WTF!!
 I caught myself and instead told myself that “I’m doing a good job considering what I’ve been through, am currently going through, and what I’ve overcome.
 You work your ass off day in and day out, you eat right and help others live a healthy lifestyle.
 You’re trying to better yourself from one day to the next, you’re a work in progress.
 So what if you’re not perfect.
 No one is.”
 I mean, what is perfection anyways?
 Societal standards/norms?
 If so, barf!!
 I never liked following the crowd anyways.
 Strangely, I find comfort in being the loner.